 - Moon Pies – I know what you are going to say.
 “But Canada has Wagon Wheels!”.
 Yeah, they are not the same.
 If you decide to snag some Moon Pies, make sure to get the single-decker ones.
 They are much better than the double-decker ones.
 I prefer the standard issue, chocolate moon pies. the other flavors are ok but the chocolate single decker is the very best.

 - Coffee Creamer – Again, maybe not the healthiest thing but I’ll admit that I am addicted.
 My favourite is the Almond Joy flavour.
 It is really, really good.
 My second favourite is Coldstone Creamery flavour.
 Yum!

 - Oreos – Few things epitomize the difference between the US and Canada than Oreos.
 In Canada, we get regular Oreos, double stuff and maybe golden.
 That’s it.
 In the US you get Hot Cocoa Oreos, Mystery Oreos, Red Velvet Oreos, Birthday Cake Oreos, Peanut Butter & Jelly Oreos, Jelly Donut Oreos, Dunkin Donuts Mocha Oreos, and more.
 Crazy!
 Some of the special flavours have arrived in Canada but as I’ve mentioned with so many things, they are often for a “limited time only”.
 So if you see them, GRAB THEM.

 - Candied Jalapenos – I learned to love these living in Austin.
 They are amazing on crackers with cream cheese or on your ham sandwich.
 Really…I think you could eat them on anything.

 Many suggested I have a look at yarn, fabric, clothing and shoes.
-Let’s face it, the options and varieties are better for almost everything.
-In short, if you are a shopper and want to try new things.
-Make sure you bring extra bags when you visit the US.
+Let’s face it, the options and varieties are better for almost everything in the US versus Canada.
+In short, if you are a shopper and want to try new things, head to the store when you visit the US.